-101. There are no provisions specific to attempts to commit the above-mentioned offences.
-If necessary, the provisions of the Penal Code common to all offences are applied.

-According to the Penal Code (PC), there is punishable attempt when the resolution to commit an offence was expressed by external acts, not ambiguous, forming beginning of execution and whose direct and immediate consequence to consume the offence, were suspended or did not produce the intended effect only due to circumstances beyond the control of the offender (Article 21 of the PC).

-The attempt is punishable even if the intended objective could not be attained because of a factual circumstance ignored by the offender (Article 22 of the PC)).

-If the offender voluntarily abandons the action, he/she incurs punishments only if acts already committed constitute by themselves an offence (Article 23 of the PC).

-Attempts to commit crimes or offences are regarded as the crime or the offence itself (Article 24 of the PC).

-- 7. Concerning the adoption (par.
-1 a) II) of Article 3), to indicate bilateral and multilateral agreements applicable to the State Party as well as measures taken by the State Party to ensure that all people involved in the adoption of a child act in accordance with the provisions of these international agreements. - 102.
-Rwanda has just ratified the Convention on the Protection of Children and Co-open in the area of international adoption, adopted in The Hague in The Netherlands, on 29 May 1993.
+- 125. There are no provisions specific to attempts to commit the above-mentioned offences.
+If necessary, the provisions of the Penal Code common to all offences are applied. - 126.
+According to the Penal Code (PC), there is punishable attempt when the resolution to commit an offence was expressed by external acts, not ambiguous, forming beginning of execution and whose direct and immediate consequence to consume the offence, were suspended or did not produce the intended effect only due to circumstances beyond the control of the offender (Article 21 of the PC). - 127.
+The attempt is punishable even if the intended objective could not be attained because of a factual circumstance ignored by the offender (Article 22 of the PC)). - 128.
+If the offender voluntarily abandons the action, he/she incurs punishments only if acts already committed constitute by themselves an offence (Article 23 of the PC). - 129.
+Attempts to commit crimes or offences are regarded as the crime or the offence itself (Article 24 of the PC). - 2.
+Concerning the adoption (par.
+1 a) II) of Article 3), to indicate bilateral and multilateral agreements applicable to the State Party as well as measures taken by the State Party to ensure that all people involved in the adoption of a child act in accordance with the provisions of these international agreements - 130.
+Rwanda has just ratified the Hague Convention on Protection of Children and Cooperation in respect of Intercountry Adoption, adopted in The Hague in The Netherlands, on 29 May 1993.
 According to the Constitution, this Convention is in internal legislation, more binding than organic laws and ordinary laws (Article 190 Constitution).
-The laws are accordingly in the process of being harmonised and a Ministerial Order is being prepared. - 103.
-The Law N° 27/2001 of 28 April 2001 on the Protection of the Child against Violence stipulates, in its Article 16, that the adoption must be done in the interest of the child. - 104.
+The laws are accordingly in the process of being harmonised and a Ministerial Order is being prepared. - 131.
+The Law $N^{\circ}$ 27/2001 of 28 April 2001 on the Protection of the Child against Violence stipulates, in its Article 16, that the adoption must be done in the interest of the child. - 132.
 The bill on the prevention, prosecution and repression of human trafficking provides for sanctions for anyone who will have contributed to illegal adoption for commercial purposes.